Demonstrators arrested overnight at Austin Police headquarters

 Dozens showed up in downtown Austin late Friday night.
 They remained until early Saturday morning.
 Demonstrators held signs and chanted, “I can’t breathe,” and “Stop killing us.”
 Austin Police officers in tactical gear formed a line outside headquarters on E. 8th Street downtown.

-Police arrested at least six people.
+Police arrested at least nine people.
 Charges include inciting a riot, throwing objects and harassment of a public servant.

 The situation was more intense in Houston where it’s estimated at between 100 and 150 protesters were arrested.
 In Minneapolis, state and local law enforcement have struggled to get a handle on violent demonstrations and looting.
 During a news conference overnight, Gov. Tim Waltz said, “This is the largest civilian deployment in Minnesota history that we have out there today.”